hayasix/dayly/README.rst

 A Dayly client in Python 3.

-Dayly is a DayOne-like diary app compatible with iOS, Android and BlackBerry.
-It syncs with Dropbox, so we can post an entry via this program.
+Dayly is a DayOne-like diary app compatible with iOS, Android, BlackBerry and Windows Phone.
+It syncs via Dropbox, so we can post entries with this program.
 For more information, visit: http://miciniti.com/blog/